 What are the things that you need to know when purchasing your first, second, or even the most expensive paintball gun?
-First, there are 2 different types of paintball guns.
+First, there are 2 different types.
+They usually fire 0.68 caliber paintballs but there are also 0.50 caliber paintball marker variations such as the Planet Eclipse Etha 2, Planet Eclipse Emek, and more.
 A mechanical paintball gun is one that uses pneumatic pressure and the physical force of a trigger pull in order to fire the marker.
-Mechanical markers are usually cheaper and feature semi automatic firing mode.
+Mechanical markers are usually cheaper and shoot semi automatic.
 There are also pump paintball guns which have a cocking rod and handle which needs to be pulled in order to fire the next shot.
 Most mechanical markers are known for being more durable since they do not have any form of electronic board or solenoid that could be damaged by bad weather or misuse.
 Tippmann is the oldest and most popular mechanical brand as they have been around since the 1990's.
 The Tippmann 98 custom has become world-renowned for its aluminum construction and extreme reliability through water, dirt, and being physically abused.
 For this reason, rental markers are usually mechanical because they are cheaper and more reliable.
-Some paintball fields will offer electronic paintball markers as a rental but almost all players will start mechanical.
+Some paintball fields will offer an electronic paintball marker, such as the Spyder Fenix or Empire Mini GS, as a rental but almost all players will start mechanical.
 These guns usually do not have any sort of regulation system (pressure regulator) and use all of the tank output pressure when firing paintballs.
+A rammer hits a valve which exposes the paintball to the pressure from the tank.
+CO2 tanks are common to power mechanical markers but high pressure air (HPA Tanks) can also be used.
 In recent years, there has been major advancement of mechanical markers features a spool valve design.
 A spool valve is a specific valve that allows air flow in and out of the bolt system during the bolt cycle.
-This allows to regulator the air pressure down from the air tank.
-This spool valve paired with a inline regulator can bring the operating pressure down to allow for a more accurate, smooth, and consistent shot!
+This allows regulation of air pressure down from the air tank.
+This spool valve paired with a inline regulator can bring the operating pressure down to allow for a more accurate, smooth, efficient, and consistent shot!
 This design can be seen in the Planet Eclipse Emek, GoG eNMEy and GoG eNMEy Pro.

 With electronic paintball guns, there are 2 different overall gun designs.
 The first design is the spool valve.
 The spool valve design uses an air chamber, typically referred to as the volume chamber, to store the air between bolt cycles.
 Usually, the larger the volume chamber, the lower the operating pressure which typically results in a more efficient paintball marker.
 This can be seen in the gamma pro core of the Planet Eclipse CS2 Pro as compared to the gamma core of the Planet Eclipse Gtek 170R.
 The CS2 Pro is slightly more efficient and smoother than the Gtek 170R because the volume chamber is larger in the CS2.
 The spool valve design uses a spool valve within the solenoid of the marker that moves slightly during firing to introduce and retract air.
 A poppet valve on the other hand uses a hammer which eventually hits a pin on the end of the valve.
 The strike of the pin allows for air to be introduced into the bolt system which propels the paintball down the barrel.
 There is currently only one modern day poppet style gun which is the Planet Eclipse LV1.6.
 Other older poppet valve paintball guns include the Bob Long G6R, Planet Eclipse Ego, and MacDev Cyborg 6.